1984 Summer Paralympics: World Wheelchair Games

+International Games for the Disabled

+Beginning in 1976, the International Games for the Disabled, consisting of events for disabled athletes other than those with paraplegia, were organized by the International Sports Organization for the Disabled (ISOD).
+The event had been held in tandem with the Paralympic Games in Canada in 1976 and in the Netherlands in 1980, but the NWAA decided in October 1980 that its plans in Illinois would not include non-wheelchair athletes.
+Therefore, the ISOD was responsible for organizing its own event, and also sought to do so in the United States.

+The 1984 International Games for the Disabled were sponsored by the U.S. Association for Blind Athletes, the U.S. Amputee Athletic Association, and the National Association of Sports for Cerebral Palsy.
+Nassau County, New York, was chosen as the host area of the Games in October 1982.

 Ceremonies

-In the opening ceremonies, patchy showers greeted the 14000 spectators packed into the Mitchel Park stadium for the 2pm start of the New York Games opening ceremony on 19 June.
+In the opening ceremonies, patchy showers greeted the 14,000 spectators packed into the Mitchel Park stadium for the 2pm start of the New York Games opening ceremony on 19 June.
 New York radio personality William B. Williams introduced everyone with a welcome speech.
 Entertainers such as Bill Buzzeo and the Dixie Ramblers, Richie Havens, The New Image Drum and Bugle Corps, the ARC Gospel Chorus and the Square Dance Extravaganza followed the introduction speech.
-At the closing ceremonies, Commander Archie Cameron, President of ICC officially closed the games with a short speech acknowledging the athletes and the next host city, Seoul, South Korea and was to be held in a conjunction with the 1988 Summer Olympics.
+At the closing ceremonies, Commander Archie Cameron, President of ICC officially closed the games with a short speech acknowledging the athletes and the next host city, Seoul, South Korea and was to be held in conjunction with the 1988 Summer Olympics.
 The flag of the Games was lowered and American athletes carried the flag back to the honor stand where they handed over to the President of the Organizing Committee, Dr William T. Callahan and Cameron.

 Mascot

-The mascot for the 1984 Paralympic Games was Dan D. Lion, which was designed by an art teacher Maryanne McGrath Higgins.
+The mascot for the 1984 Paralympic Games was Dan D. Lion, which was designed by an art teacher, Maryanne McGrath Higgins.
+The name was voted on by students of the Human Resources School (now Henry Viscardi School), a school in Albertson, New York for students with severe physical impairments.
+Another mascot named Dan D. Lion, with a different design, was the mascot for the British team in the Stoke Mandeville portion of the Games.